davidben/tls-trust-expressions/pki-transition-strategies.md

 ### Trust Expressions with Parallel Issuance

 As with the root rotation scenario above, trust expressions also enable a parallel issuance strategy.
-Instead of cross-signs, with their organizational risks, the server can simply obtain certificates from both the new and an existing CA, with trust expressions transparently selecting which to use.
+Instead of cross-signs, with their organizational risks, the server can simply obtain certificates from both the new and an existing CA, with trust expressions automatically selecting which to use.

-This could either be done transparently, if the server’s ACME server provides both types of certificates, or with manual configuration by the server operator, by running ACME against both URLs.
+This could either be done automatically, if the server’s ACME server provides both types of certificates, or with manual configuration by the server operator, by running ACME against both URLs.
 The first option has lower organizational risk than cross-signing, as providing an additional certificate via ACME does not make one responsible for issuance by that CA. The second option, while more work, is the _only_ solution is within reach for a server operator acting unilaterally.

 ## CA Removal